teptotep/SQL/README.md

 # SQL
 ## Project 1:
   ### Creating Database
   The start of this project is to create a completely new database.
-This inccludes creating schemas, tables, and inserting data into the database.
+This includes creating schemas, tables, and inserting data into the database.
 It also includes optimization techniques to optimize queries.